Constructing minimal telescopers for rational functions in three discrete variables: Conclusion and future work

 are all rational functions in $x,y_1,\dots, y_n$.
 The problem of hypergeometric multiple summations tends to appear more often than the rational case, particularly in combinatorics \cite{AnPa1993,BLS2017}, and it is also more challenging.

 Since a large percent of hypergeometric terms falls into the class of holonomic functions, the problem of hypergeometric multiple summations can also be considered in a more general framework of multivariate holonomic functions.
-In this context, several creative telescoping approaches have already been developed in \cite{Zeil1990b,Taka1990,ChSa1998,Chyz2000,Kout2010}.
+In this context, several creative telescoping approaches have already been developed in \cite{Zeil1990b,Taka1990,ChSa1998,Chyz2000,Kout2010a,BRS2018}.
 The algorithms in the first three papers are based on elimination and suffer from the disadvantage of inefficiency in practice.
-The algorithm in \cite{Chyz2000}, also known as Chyzak's algorithm, deals with single sums (and single integrals) and can only be used to solve multiple ones in a recursive manner.
-A fast but heuristic approach was given in \cite{Kout2010} in order to eliminate the bottleneck in Chyzak's algorithm of solving a coupled first-order system.
+The algorithm in \cite{Chyz2000}, also known as Chyzak's algorithm, deals with single sums (and single integrals) and can only be used to solve multiple ones in an iterative manner.
+A fast but heuristic approach was given in \cite{Kout2010a} in order to eliminate the bottleneck in Chyzak's algorithm of solving a coupled first-order system.
 This approach generalizes to multiple sums (and multiple integrals).
 We refer to \cite{Kout2009} for a detailed and excellent exposition of these approaches.
+The work in \cite{BRS2018} describes even a general framework that unities the difference ring and the holonomic approach.
 We remark that all these approaches find the telescoper and the certificate simultaneously, with the exception of Takayama's algorithm in \cite{Taka1990} where natural boundaries have to be assured a priori.
 Note also that holonomicity is a sufficient but not necessary condition for the applicability of creative telescoping applied to hypergeometric terms (cf.~\cite{Abra2003,CHLW2016}).